 As a UTS student undertaking the Graduate Certificate in Diabetes Education and Management, you need to meet UTS and the Australian Diabetes Educators Association (ADEA) accreditation requirements.

 For the clinical component of the course you are required to:

 - Complete a one week placement (40 hours over 5 consecutive days) between Monday 24 August to Friday 10 December 2020

 The Clinical Practice Unit (CPU) will arrange your clinical placement in an approved public or private health facility.

-- Check the approved placement sites list to help decide on a facility
+- Check the approved facility list to help decide on an appropriate health facility

-You need to have the completed correct documents and vaccinations required by each state or territory in which you will be undertaking a clinical placement.
+You need to complete the correct compliance documents and vaccinations required by each state or territory depending on where you are undertaking your placement.

 Please note that even if you work in a healthcare setting you still need to provide the compliance documentation as you are a student and must meet the requirements for a student.